EshenGan/Breakout/README.txt

 - TGUI 1.9

 To run the game:
+- unzip both SFML3 and TGUI 1.9 external libraries, make sure to unzip into the same folder as Breakout.sln
 - open up Breakout.sln
 - set build config to either Debug x64 or Release x64
 - Compile